Perrshan/Data-Structure-Tutorial/tree.md

 ```

-The function performs the same as the forward traversal but it starts on the right side.
+The function performs the same as the forward traversal, but it starts on the right side.

 ### Finding Height of Tree